 What is the Access Level Hierarchy?

-- The hierarchy also determines which other employees users can see when logging into portal.
+- The hierarchy also determines which other employees users can see when logging into the portal.
 For example, users cannot see those on the same or higher level than themselves.
-This is for security reasons and to maintain the privacy of sensitive information
+This is for security reasons and to maintain the privacy of sensitive information.

 Please Note: Login details can be provided by the employee's manager or Head Office, as this information is not provided by Fourth.
 Please see the following article for more information on this - Accessing Fourth's Solutions - HR & Payroll

-This article details how the Access Level Hierarchy works within the Fourth system.
+This article shows how the Access Level Hierarchy works within the Fourth system.

 Viewing the Access Level Hierarchy